1479 Maple Avenue

-Just east of downtown Northbrook and adjacent to the Northbrook Junior High School, Meadowhill is one of the largest and most unusual parks in the village.
-Spanning more than 32 acres, the park contains ball diamonds, seasonal soccer fields, football fields, swimming pools, a lighted basketball court, a climbing wall, cycling track, outdoor ice rink, recreation buildings, picnic area, shelter and a walking/jogging path.
+Adjacent to Northbrook Junior High School, Meadowhill Park is one of the largest and most unique parks in Northbrook.
+Spanning more than 32 acres, the park contains five baseball diamonds, seasonal soccer fields, football fields, Meadowhill Aquatic Center, a lighted basketball court, a climbing wall, a Velodrome (cycling track), an outdoor ice rink, the Chalet and Outdoor Education building, picnic areas, a shelter and a walking/jogging path.

 Nestled in the woods of Meadowhill Park is the Teams Challenge Course, a series of outdoor activities and team-building exercises to advance personal and professional development.
-A 30-foot climbing tower offers an adventure involving strength, risk, problem solving and accomplishment and is available with the Teams Challenge Course or as a rental option with climbing instructors.
+For the adventure-seekers, a 30-foot climbing tower offers an adventure that requires strength and problem solving and results in a great sense of accomplishment.
+The climbing tower is available with the Teams Challenge Course or as a rental option with climbing instructors.

-In 1958, the Park District purchased 37.81 acres of land from the Society of the Divine Word at a cost of $198,508 and sold five acres to School District #28 for construction of the junior high school.
-The District began developing the rest of the property in 1960 and in the late 1980s replaced the Meadowhill Pool with four new pools, changing the name to Meadowhill Aquatic Center.
-The District designed a new bathhouse and added a lighted parking lot, concessions, storage and other improvements.
-In 1994, the Park District constructed a pathway joining Meadowhill Park with the adjacent Meadowhill Park South, which became part of Techny Prairie Park and Fields in 2006.
+In 1958, the Park District purchased 37.81 acres of land from the Society of the Divine Word at a cost of $198,508.
+They then sold five acres to School District #28 for construction of the junior high school.
+The Park District began developing the rest of the property in 1960, and in the late 1980s, they replaced the Meadowhill Pool with four new pools, changing the name to Meadowhill Aquatic Center.
+The Park District designed a new bathhouse and added a lighted parking lot, concessions, storage and other improvements.
+In 1994, a new pathway was constructed to join Meadowhill Park with the adjacent Meadowhill Park South, which became part of Techny Prairie Park and Fields in 2006.